 An excessive amount of supplemented food with pure forms of vitamin A or D is not recommended.
 Large quantities of fruits, canned cat food, chicken or other meats, and human baby cereals are not advisable foods for these marsupials.

 If you have a young Possum, only feed them soy milk or any other non-vegan milk.
 Cow’s milk has lactose and can cause diarrhea, which slows their growth and ultimately causes death.

 Why Do Possums Get Attracted to Gardens in Urban Areas?

 The main reason why people think these marsupials are nasty is their behavior of foraging through trash cans.
 They generally get attracted to your garden to find the food scraps if you have left them in the trash around your garden.

 They are blinded by the odor of overflowing garbage cans, containers, or uncovered compost heaps and follow the food source to feed on.
 Moreover, if your garden is near a sewer, drainage, or river, you can expect more marsupials on your property as these creatures prefer to inhabit near water sources.

 Some smells, especially cinnamon scents, invite these marsupials to your garden.
 This is why people use cinnamon scents or other such sweet scents to lure these creatures as bait.

 Another reason people get aggravated by the presence of these marsupials is that they are known to eat cats.
-This, of course not true.
-These marsupials can only attack cats only if they sense it as easy prey, but chances are high that they get threatened by the presence of dogs and cats.
+This, of course, is not true.
+These marsupials can attack cats only if they sense them as easy prey, but chances are high that they will get threatened by the presence of dogs and cats.